Blue018Phoenix/Source-2-SDK/README.md

 #NOTE: These files are too big to upload! you can however find the same files in the SteamVR Tours app, shaders_pc_000.vpk is in
-#game folder while the pak files are in the core folder of Steam Tours
+/game folder while the pak files are in the /core folder of Steam Tours